gerardbosch/dotfiles/README.md

 can make a backup first if you want or answer no and link them later with `homeshick link dotfiles`.

-This repository uses Git submodules to host its dependencies (oh-my-zsh, bash-it,...)
+This repository uses Git submodules to host its dependencies.

 THAT'S ALL! 😎

 # What's included

-My main personal 'dotfiles' castle, including some shell frameworks like Oh-my-zsh.
+My main personal 'dotfiles' castle, including some shell frameworks, Zsh configs, Zsh plugin manager, etc.

 Dependencies shipped as Git submodules:

-* oh-my-zsh (Awesome Zsh community framework)
-* Powerlevel-10k (p10k - A popular theme for Zsh)
 * bash-it (A ripoff oh-my-zsh for the Bash shell)

 # Why and how?